Timesheet software: benefits and what to look for

 A paper schedule is accurate when you post it, but things change fast.
 When someone calls in sick, you're stuck ringing around to fill the shift.
 Your other employees have no idea a shift has opened up.

 Paper schedules also confuse employees.
-Employees mix up dates or confuse their start times with someone else's.
-A central, real-time system helps teams communicate clearly.
+They mix up dates or confuse their start times with someone else's.
+A central, real-time system helps teams communicate clearly and reduces no-shows caused by outdated information.

 Paper timesheets lead to time theft and inaccurate hours